About this listing

 The unit is self contained with a private entrance; access to washer/dryer facilities requires a code but is still only for the use of Airbnb guests; please ask for the code if you need to do wash.

 I live with my two preschool-aged kids and spouse in the upper floors of the house.
-I'm a stay at home mom and part time student and am available to my guests at a moments notice most of the time or via text 24/7.
-I welcome your questions you might have about Portland in emails, texts or calls before your visit to help you plan your trip.
+I'm a stay at home mom and full time student and am available to my guests at a moments notice most of the time or via text 24/7.
+I welcome your questions you might have about Portland in emails, texts or calls before and during your visit.
 I have books on Portland available in the unit that you can borrow and carry around with you if you wish.
 Finally, it would help me to know your arrival and check-out times as you figure those out.

 Because I wish for you to have the most positive experience here, I do want to manage three expectations: 1) we have two preschool-age kids who you'll inevitably hear over head at times; 2) *the unit is comfortable for those around 5'10" or shorter--- taller folks will no doubt notice the mid to low ceilings; 3) the sofa (w single cushion) comfortably accommodates a short adult or a child; and 4) parking can be a challenge after 4pm and especially during the weekend nights; please be advised to arrive before the happy hour crowd descends.